-Jean's roots in rural northwest New Jersey have greatly influenced her art.
-Childhood trips to Canada, Maine and the Adirondacks as well as later working at Rutgers environmental camp enhanced her love of the outdoors and influenced her painting style and subject matter.
+I am a landscape painter.
+I work primarily in watercolor but also work in oil, gouache and acrylic.
+My roots in rural northwest New Jersey have greatly influenced my art.
+Childhood trips to Canada, Maine and the Adirondacks as well as employment at Rutgers environmental camp strengthened my love of the outdoors and influenced my landscapes from an early age.

-Painting instructors include Cape Ann's Betty Lou Schlemm, and Judy Taylor and Philip Frey of Downeast Maine.
-Jean has taught high school art in RI and has led watercolor workshops in RI and Maine.
-She has juried into numerous art shows and won awards in sculpture, pen & ink, photography and watercolor and has also illustrated several booklets.
+I taught high school art in RI and led watercolor workshops in RI and Maine.
+I have juried into numerous art shows and won awards in sculpture, photography, pen & ink and watercolor.
+I have illustrated several booklets.

-Since relocating permanently to Southwest Harbor, Maine in 2012, her work has hung at Bar Harbor Savings & Loan, Bass Harbor Memorial Library, Jesup Library, NE Harbor Library, Quietside Gallery, Shaw Gallery, Smart Gallery, SW Harbor Public Library, Swallowfield and ArtWaves.
+Since relocating permanently to Southwest Harbor in 2012, my work has hung at Bar Harbor Savings & Loan, Bass Harbor Memorial Library, Jesup Library, NE Harbor Library, Quietside Gallery, Shaw Gallery, Smart Gallery, SW Harbor Public Library and Swallowfield.